Skip to content

 Under the hood, the builder is a structured generation pipeline:

-1. Prompt composition — Your description is combined with a comprehensive platform reference that teaches the LLM everything about cliq: phase types, channel conventions, signal protocols, pull/push semantics, gate verdicts, and the filesystem contract.
+2. Prompt composition — Your description is combined with a comprehensive platform reference that teaches the LLM everything about cliq: phase types, channel conventions, signal protocols, connector semantics, gate verdicts, and the filesystem contract.
+When team context is present, it also includes sub-team metadata, role-as-spec writing rules, and $(dirs.*) stitching rules.
 The LLM doesn’t guess how cliq works — it’s told.

-2. LLM generation — The composed prompt is sent to your configured provider.
-The LLM returns a structured JSON object containing the team name, description, A2A metadata, workflow phases (with dependencies, commands, pull/push), and full role prompts.
+3. LLM generation — The composed prompt is sent to your configured provider.
+The LLM returns a structured JSON object containing the team name, description, A2A metadata, workflow phases (with dependencies, commands, connectors, team refs), and full role prompts (including role-as-spec for team phases).

-4. Validation — Every generated team is validated before installation: phase names are unique and kebab-case, role names match phase names, gate phases have commands, dependencies reference real phases, support phases are referenced by gates, and the DAG has no cycles.
+5. Validation — Every generated team is validated before writing: phase names are unique and kebab-case, role names match phase names, gate phases have commands, dependencies reference real phases, support phases are referenced by gates, the DAG has no cycles, team phase refs match the resolved set, and team phase roles use spec voice (not agent instructions).

-5. Serialization — The validated team is written to ~/.cliqrc/teams/@local/<name>/ as a team.yml, individual role files under roles/, and an auto-generated README.md.
+6. Write to disk — The validated team is written directly to the target directory as a team.yml, individual role files under roles/, and an auto-generated README.md.

 The same engine powers improve (targeted role refinement), gaps (structural analysis), capability (A2A metadata generation), and the server-side A2A builder skills.